-- Entity type.
+Entity type.

-- Layer.

-- Color.

-- Linetype.

-- The location of the entity (its xyz-coordinates relative to the current user coordinate system [UCS]).
+The location of the entity (its xyz-coordinates relative to the current user coordinate system [UCS]).

-- The size of the entity (the information varies, depending on the entity type).
+The size of the entity (the information varies, depending on the entity type).

-The layer, color, linetype and plot style are the common properties that most of objects possess.
+The layer, color, linetype are the common properties that most of objects possess.
 There are a few properties that some individual objects possess, such as radius and area of a circle, length and angle of a line.

 Most of properties can be applied to an object by layer or applied to an object directly.

 If value BYLAYER is set to the property value, the object has the same value as the layer on which it is drawn.
 For example, if you set Yellow to the layer 0 and assign value BYLAYER to the lines that were drawn on the layer 0, its color is yellow too.

 You can also specify a new value to overwrite the layer's value.
 For example, yellow is assigned to the layer 0 and the value of lines is set to blue, the color of lines is blue.

 You can use the following methods to display or modify the object properties:

-- View or change properties in the Properties Panel. - Change layer controls on the Explore dialog box, and Color, Linetype, Lineweight as well as Plot style at the Properties toolbar. - Use command LIST to view the information on the text window. - Use command ID to display the coordinate of the specified point
+View or modify properties in the Properties Panel.

+View or modify layer controls on the Layer Properties Manager dialog box, might change Color, Linetype, Lineweight at the Properties toolbar as well.

+Use command LIST to view the information on the text window.

+Use command ID to display the coordinate of the specified point